Deesus/product-similarity/README.md

 1. Ensure you have [Docker and Docker Compose installed](https://docs.docker.com/desktop/install/linux-install/) on your machine.
 2. If you're running the development Docker images or want to use your own dataset, follow the steps in _"Running the Web App With Custom Data"_ below before continuing.
 3. From the terminal, `cd` into the `/web` folder.
 This is the location of the entire web app and its dependencies.
+4. If you deployed the repo to a production environment (e.g. cloud instance), then you'll need to add your domain URL to the CORS list in `/web/routes/routes.py`.
-4. We'll now build the Docker services.
+5. We'll now build the Docker services.
 There are two versions: one for production and one for development.
    - For the production images, run `$ docker-compose -f docker-compose.prod.yml up`
    - For the development version of the images, run `$ docker-compose -f docker-compose.dev.yml up`
 5. Open your browser and go to `http://localhost:3000`.